 - In order to investigate the implementation and potential biases along the algorithmic value chain, the technical partners will investigate the functionality and decision-making processes of the software by means such as black-box analysis (Diakopoulos 2014).
 Subsequently, methods of Explainable AI (XAI) will be used to evaluate the impact of specific input values (features) on the software’s decisions and predictions.
 These insights will be used as an input for social science research that investigates the impact of the software on administrative procedures and the guiding social values.

-- Participatory multi-stakeholder workshops organized by the social science partner at Intermediaries will bring together representatives from the local government and parliament, the Agency for Labor, Social Affairs, Family and Integration in Hamburg, NGOs such as Algorithmwatch, and research and media that is dealing with the case to collect data on values, perspectives, opinions and attitudes of decision makers and agenda setters.
+- Workshops will bring together representatives from the federal government and public administration in Schleswig-Holstein, Schleswig-Holstein Refugee Council, representatives of the BAMF, NGOs such as Algorithmwatch, Netzpolitik but also charity initiatives supporting the refugee, and research and media that is dealing with the case to collect data on values, perspectives, opinions and attitudes of decision makers and agenda setters.
 These workshops will identify actors and possible modes of action in the cases.
 This provides the input for developing scenario simulations.

 - Multi-stakeholder workshops and interviews with case managers undertaken by the social science partner will support the technical science partner in identifying issues of relevance for the development of software in a co-creation lab that takes into account the values and interests of the participating stakeholders.